-Here’s how you can choose the best channels for your ABM program.
+Here’s a guide to account-based marketing and outreach to help you choose the best channels for your ABM outreach program.

 Understand The Demographics

 Social media platforms are excellent mediums for outreach.
-But the customer demographics of each platform are very different from one another.
-You need to understand which age group visits a particular site for how much time, and other such statistics.
-Pew Research Center’s social media fact sheet revealed very useful statistics about the demographics.
+But the customer demographics of each platform vary from one another.
+You need to understand which age group visits a particular site for how much time and other such statistics.
+Sprout Social points to some latest social media demographics for brands that include:

 Align With Testable Channels

-Oftentimes, the success of an ABM pilot doesn’t transition smoothly during the full-fledged deployment process.
-It happens when companies are not mindful of the limitations of ABM channels at scale.
+Often, the success of an ABM pilot doesn’t transition smoothly during the full-fledged deployment process.
+It happens when companies are unaware of the limitations of ABM channels at scale.

-- Check if you can run A/B tests in order to gain insights and readjust the strategy
+- Check if you can run A/B tests to gain insights and readjust the strategy

-- How seamless and scalable is the analysis, measurement, and reporting
+- How seamless and scalable are the analysis, measurement, and reporting

 - Does it offer enough reach to gain valuable impressions